How Much Does It Cost To Build A Carport?

 Luckily, a double garage, or one that holds two cars, is included in the price range above.
 However, adding additional parking spaces will increase the total carport price by $800 per car.
 Garage carports, which have doors to close off the space, are also more expensive, but they can be a smart choice in snowy or windy climates.

-You can built or purchase a carport in the following materials:
+You can build or purchase a carport in the following materials:

 If you plan on building your own carport, without a garage contractor, we highly recommend wooden carports.
 Wood is much lighter than metal, easier to cut and shape, and perhaps most importantly, more affordable than metal carports.